 - To recruit a membership that reflects the communities served by Capital Health.

-- To advocate for Capital Health and to inform others about opportunities for participating in philanthropy through the Capital Health Foundation.
+- To advocate for Capital Health and to inform others about opportunities for participating in philanthropy through the Capital Health Development Office.

 - To effectively steward the charitable dollars entrusted to the membership.